ddev/ddev.com/src/pages/blog/ddev-v1-7-1-config-yaml-static-bind-ports-longer-project-names.md

 **config.\*.yaml** – If you’ve been using DDEV on a team across different operating systems you’ve experienced how wonderful it is to be able to ship your project around from Windows to Linux.
 But, you may have needed to override a committed config.yaml with custom configuration for your local environment.
 Now we have included config.\*.yaml so you can retain your custom settings while [working seamlessly on a team](https://ddev.readthedocs.io/en/latest/users/extend/customization-extendibility/#extending-configyaml-with-custom-configyaml-files).

-**Optional static bind ports for db and webserver containers** – Those who want the dbserver or webserver bound port to be static within a project can use host_db_port or host_webserver_port to specify it.
+**Optional static bind ports for db and web server containers** – Those who want the dbserver or web server bound port to be static within a project can use `host_db_port` or `host_webserver_port` to specify it.
 Thanks to [tmotyl](https://github.com/tmotyl) for getting the ball rolling.
 [More details here](https://github.com/drud/ddev/pull/1502).

 **Longer project names should be possible** – Previously, a long server name would cause the ddev-router to stop working.
 Now you can use a very long name with no trouble.
 Thank you to [janhelke](https://github.com/janhelke) for [this PR](https://github.com/drud/ddev/pull/1484)!